ThatOneGuyRuben/Stuff/README.md

-# Stuff
+Just some stuff that i may need.
+Nothing more
-Here will be some stuff that i may need
+(will also may start uploading models here)